 My family discovered this program on our first trip to Mt.
 Mitchell National park in Burnsville, North Carolina.
 This trip has become an annual event for my family.

 Mt.
 Mitchell is breathtaking, and this is probably why it became one of our country’s first National parks.
 The summit is the highest point east of the Mississippi River at 6,684 feet above sea level.
 If I told you I hiked every year to the summit for my birthday you’d be impressed, wouldn’t you?

 The summit is very easily accessed by all.
 Makes for a great story though, you don’t have to disclose that last part if you go.
 I won’t tell anyone about our secret.
 From the summit platform you can see all the surrounding states, so don’t forget your camera.

 Here’s a tip – turn your phone on airplane mode.
 There will not be a signal at the summit and your battery will go from hero to zero searching for one before the first photo is taken.

 Mt.
 Mitchell only has one “Track adventure,” called “Island In the Sky.”
 Due to the elevation of the mountain, its ecosystem is unlike anything at lower elevations.
 The drive of roughly two hours and fifteen minutes from the Upstate is worth it.

 Places to Explore With Kids in Parks In South Carolina

 The Congaree National Park is just south of Columbia and two hours from the Upstate.
-This park is busy during the months of May and June, as it is a synchronous firefly viewing spot.
-The park which covers over 20,000 acres of wilderness can be explored by foot or paddle.
+This park is busy during May and June, as it is a synchronous firefly viewing spot.
+The park, which covers over 20,000 acres of wilderness, can be explored by foot or paddle.

 Places To Explore In North Carolina